zorino/kaamer-benchmark/README.md

 # kAAmer benchmarks

 ## speed benchmark

 ![benchmark_speed_plot](./ecod-benchmark/results/zz-time-bench.svg)

-` Cell values are the ratio of hits found with kAAmer that had at least one 7-mer in common to report the hits`

 | Nb of query | diamond-0.9.25.fast | diamond-0.9.25.moresensitive | ghostz-1.0.2 | kaamer-0.6.k1-align | kaamer-0.6.k1-noalign | kaamer-0.6.k10-align | kaamer-0.6.k10-noalign | ncbi-blast-2.9.0 |